zivanharipershad7/dynamic-assessment-generation/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.Last updated: Tue Mar 11 15:26:00 UTC 2025 Last updated: Tue Mar 11 15:29:54 UTC 2025
+See the LICENSE file for details.